-(b) The 8 1/8% Senior Notes due 2006 (the "8 1/8% Senior Notes") are senior unsecured obligations of Products Corporation and rank equally in right of payment with all existing and future senior debt of Products Corporation, including the 9% Senior Notes, the indebtedness under the 2004 Credit Agreement and the indebtedness under the 2004 Consolidated MacAndrews & Forbes Line of Credit (as hereinafter defined) and are senior to the 8 5/8% Senior Subordinated Notes and to all future subordinated indebtedness of Products Corporation.
-The 8 1/8% Senior Notes are effectively subordinated to the outstanding indebtedness and other liabilities of Products Corporation's subsidiaries.
+(b) The 81/8% Senior Notes due 2006 (the "81/8% Senior Notes") are senior unsecured obligations of Products Corporation and rank equally in right of payment with all existing and future senior debt of Products Corporation, including the 9% Senior Notes, the indebtedness under the 2004 Credit Agreement and the indebtedness under the 2004 Consolidated MacAndrews & Forbes Line of Credit (as hereinafter defined) and are senior to the 85/8% Senior Subordinated Notes and to all future subordinated indebtedness of Products Corporation.
+The 81/8% Senior Notes are effectively subordinated to the outstanding indebtedness and other liabilities of Products Corporation's subsidiaries.
 Interest is payable on February 1 and August 1.
+(See "Subsequent Events" in Note 20 to the Consolidated Financial Statements.)

-The 8 1/8% Senior Notes are due February 2006 and may be redeemed at the option of Products Corporation in whole or in part at any time on or after February 1, 2002 at the redemption prices set forth in the 8 1/8% Senior Notes indenture, plus accrued and unpaid interest, if any, to the date of redemption.
-The 2004 Credit Agreement requires that Products Corporation redeem, repurchase or defease in full on or before October 31, 2005 the 8 1/8% Senior Notes.
+The 81/8% Senior Notes are due February 2006 and may be redeemed at the option of Products Corporation in whole or in part at any time on or after February 1, 2002 at the redemption prices set forth in the 81/8% Senior Notes indenture, plus accrued and unpaid interest, if any, to the date of redemption.
+The 2004 Credit Agreement requires that Products Corporation redeem, repurchase or defease in full on or before October 31, 2005 the 81/8% Senior Notes.
 Otherwise, the 2004 Credit Facilities will terminate and all amounts outstanding under the 2004 Credit Facilities will become due on such date.
-In 2004, approximately \$133.8 principal amount of the 8 1/8% Senior Notes were exchanged for Class A Common Stock in the Revlon Exchange Transactions, as discussed below.
+In 2004, approximately \$133.8 principal amount of the 81/8% Senior Notes were exchanged for Class A Common Stock in the Revlon Exchange Transactions, as discussed below.
 (See "Subsequent Events" in Note 20 to the Consolidated Financial Statements.)

-Upon a change of control, as defined in the 8 1/8% Senior Notes indenture, Products Corporation will have the option to redeem the 8 1/8% Senior Notes in whole at a redemption price equal to the principal amount thereof, plus accrued and unpaid interest, if any, thereon to the date of redemption, plus the applicable premium, as defined in the 8 1/8% Senior Notes indenture, and, subject to certain conditions, each holder of the 8 1/8% Senior Notes will have the right to require Products Corporation to repurchase all or a portion of such holder's 8 1/8% Senior Notes at a price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, thereon to the date of repurchase.
+Upon a change of control, as defined in the 81/8% Senior Notes indenture, Products Corporation will have the option to redeem the 81/8% Senior Notes in whole at a redemption price equal to the principal amount thereof, plus accrued and unpaid interest, if any, thereon to the date of redemption, plus the applicable premium, as defined in the 81/8% Senior Notes indenture, and, subject to certain conditions, each holder of the 81/8% Senior Notes will have the right to require Products Corporation to repurchase all or a portion of such holder's 81/8% Senior Notes at a price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, thereon to the date of repurchase.

-The 8 1/8% Senior Notes indenture contains covenants that, among other things, limit (i) the issuance of additional debt and redeemable stock by Products Corporation, (ii) the incurrence of liens, (iii) the issuance of debt and preferred stock by Products Corporation's subsidiaries, (iv) the payment of dividends on capital stock of Products Corporation and its subsidiaries and the redemption of capital stock of Products Corporation and certain subordinated obligations, (v) the sale of assets and subsidiary stock, (vi) transactions with affiliates and (vii) consolidations, mergers and transfers of all or substantially all Products Corporation's assets.
-The 8 1/8% Senior Notes indenture also prohibits certain restrictions on distributions from subsidiaries.
+The 81/8% Senior Notes indenture contains covenants that, among other things, limit (i) the issuance of additional debt and redeemable stock by Products Corporation, (ii) the incurrence of liens, (iii) the issuance of debt and preferred stock by Products Corporation's subsidiaries, (iv) the payment of dividends on capital stock of Products Corporation and its subsidiaries and the redemption of capital stock of Products Corporation and certain subordinated obligations, (v) the sale of assets and subsidiary stock, (vi) transactions with affiliates and (vii) consolidations, mergers and transfers of all or substantially all Products Corporation's assets.
+The 81/8% Senior Notes indenture also prohibits certain restrictions on distributions from subsidiaries.
 All of these limitations and prohibitions, however, are subject to a number of important qualifications.
 (See "Subsequent Events" in Note 20 to the Consolidated Financial Statements.)